jtagusari/test/README.md

 Install QGIS (version >= 3.22.0) and install the plugin according to the following instruction.
 Note that to calculate the sound levels, NoiseModelling (https://noise-planet.org/noisemodelling.html) and Java implementation are needed.

-The installer (`installer/hrisk-setup.exe`) will help install required components including the present plugin.
+The installer (`installer/hrisk-setup.exe` or `Install required components` algorithm in `Configurations` group) will help install required components including the present plugin.

 ### Using installer (Windows 10)

-Execute the installer (`installer/hrisk-setup.exe` or `Install required components` algorithm in `Configurations` group).
+Execute the installer and restart QGIS.
 The program can also install this plugin, as well as all the required components.
-Environmental variables that are needed to execute NoiseModelling are also set.
+Environmental variables needed to execute NoiseModelling are also set.

 ### Manual install